 Foot and Ankle

-Our qualified clinicians are able to assess your condition and discuss appropriate treatment options at our Glasgow clinics.
+Our qualified clinicians are able to assess your condition and discuss appropriate treatment options at our Glasgow or Edinburgh clinics.

 MetatarsalgiaMetatarsalgia is the general name given to pain in or across the ball of the foot.
 Some of the bones in this area of the foot can become inflamed and painful following high pressure over a long period of time.
 One cause could be ill-fitting footwear.
 As we become older, the fat pad beneath the bone heads tend to thin and this makes us more susceptible to this condition.
 Symptoms include pain in the ball of the foot.

 Corns and CallousesA corn or callous refers to a patch of hard or thickened skin on the foot.
 They will generally form in an area that’s exposed to high pressure.
 A corn forms in a similar way and has a cone-shaped core with a point that can press on a nerve and cause pain.
 After an extended period of time these may become painful.

 Morton’s NeuromaMorton’s Neuroma is a common foot problem associated with pain, swelling and inflammation of a nerve in the front of the foot.
 The most commonly affected nerve is between the 3rd and 4th toes.
 Symptoms include feeling a burning or sharp pain in the affected area.
 You may experience numbness, tingling or cramping of the forefoot and pain when weight bearing.

 Claw ToesA Claw Toe is curled down in the middle and end of the toe to a claw-like position.
 It can have many causes such as by ankle injuries, surgery or inflammation.
 Symptoms include pain, corns or calluses.